Following an absence of over 15 years, a 50 strong suckler herd has once again become part of our enterprises here at Law Farming.

 Salers originate in Cantal in the Massif Central region of France.
 They are a large breed, with females often weighing over 700 kg and standing up to 1.40m tall.
 They have a thick mahogany red or black coat.

-We plan to build our herd up to 40 breeding cows and finish a proportion of our own calves on grass.
-This slower process of finishing calves with a diverse diet of spices rich grasses should provide for high quality and lean composition carcass.
+We plan to produce store cattle ready for market fed only on grass and stubble turnips.
+This slower process of producing calves with a diverse diet of spices rich grasses and fodder crops should provide for a high quality and lean composition carcass.